gamesbook/protograf/docs/source/core_shapes.rst

          For a notebook page for *actual*  use, you could consider setting the page color.

-         A color like ``cornsilk`` might provide a suitable backdrop for the light grey of the grid.
+         A color like ``"cornsilk"`` might provide a suitable backdrop for the light grey of the grid.

          To change the page color, set the *fill* property of the ``Create()`` command.